-The Summary Approval Procedure (SAP) will also be used in relation to the members liquidation of a company under section 207.
+The Summary Approval Procedure (SAP) is used in relation to the members liquidation of a company under section 207.

-Form E1 will be used as the declaration of solvency.
+Form E1 is used as the declaration of solvency.
 The other option for the drafting of the declaration is under section 580 of the Companies Act 2014 but this section only refers to companies which have a Fixed Duration set in its constitution for the company to exist.
 99% of companies will complete the declaration under section 207 and the SAP.
 In either case, a statement by the independent person (person who is or is qualified to be the auditor of the company) that the declaration of solvency is not unreasonable is required.
-Please see link to Forms CRO

 The independent person is the auditor of the company or someone who is qualified to be the auditor of the company.
 A declaration pursuant to section 204/205/207 of the Act of 2014 shall have no effect for the purposes of the Act of 2014 unless it is:

 (i) accompanied by a report that contains, at least, relevant information in accordance with the headings set out below, and

 (ii) drawn up by a person who is qualified at the time of making the report to be appointed, or continue to be, the statutory auditor of the company.

 The report shall be addressed to the declarant company and shall contain, at least, the following information:

 I. Introductory paragraph identifying the directors’ declaration and accompanying documents to which the report relates;